lagunovsky/docker-backup/duplicity-backup/README.md

 Open a Pull request from `YOURNAME:my-fix-1` to `zertrin:dev`.

-If you want to open another pull request for another change which is independant of the previous one, just create another topic branch based on master (`git checkout -b my-fix-2 upstream/dev`)
+If you want to open another pull request for another change which is independent of the previous one, just create another topic branch based on master (`git checkout -b my-fix-2 upstream/dev`)

 ## Installation